dmis-lab/SeqTagQA/preprocessing/README.md

 ## Pre-processing codes for SeqTagQA (Yoon et al. 2022)

 Source codes and resources for [Sequence Tagging for Biomedical Extractive Question Answering.](https://arxiv.org/abs/2104.07535)
+#### Please note that this pre-processing code is a pre-release version.

 Please cite:
  ```bib